Glareone/NoSQL-Databases-MongoDB/README.md

 To control what's going on and why - use `explain()`.

 #### Non-existing values and unique indexes
-Also be aware.
+Also, be aware.
 If you add an unique index for field - undefined value will be also a unique value, you can't add two documents **without** this field.
 `db.persons.insertMany([{name: 'Max', email: "testemail@gmail.com"},{ name: 'Anna' }, { name: 'Gregor' }])` - second and third doc are without email.
 And if you have an unique index on `email` field - Mongodb does not allow you to perform such InsertMany.
 To avoid such situation just use a partial index and set existing: `db.persons.createIndex({email: 1}, {unique: true, partialFilterExpression: {email : {$exists: true}}})`

+#### Time-To-Live (TTL) indexes
+Such kind of indexes could be useful for self-destroying data like sessions of users.
+`db.sessions.insertOne({data: "randomtext", createdAt: new Date()})` `db.sessions.createIndex({createdAt: 1}, {expireAfterSecond: 10})` - expireAfterSeconds parameter works only on date fields.
+It could be added but will be ignored.
+This parameter means that this element will be deleted after 10 second from adding it to collection.

 </details>

 <details>